 The watches are unique, classic, and most importantly, well-finished.

 When talking about whether or not something is ”worth the money”, in most cases, it’s a very subjective question as everyone has different preferences.
 But comparing Tudor to other watch brands on the market, it’s evident that Tudor offers great value for money.

 For the price of a Tudor, you get a well-finished, high-quality, robust timepiece, (in many cases) equipped with an in-house caliber, developed with the help of Rolex’s expertise.
 There are not a lot of competitors that can beat that.

 First off, the building quality of Tudor watches is extremely high.
-The watches feel solid and robust, and there is no rattle or feeling of low-quality which you can feel on cheap watches.
-Have in mind that Tudor is backed by Rolex, and use their know-how for improving their products.
+The watches feel solid and robust, and there is no rattle or feeling of low quality which you can feel on cheap watches.
+Have in mind that Tudor is backed by Rolex, and uses its know-how for improving its products.
 The build quality is just fantastic, especially if you compare it with similarly-priced watches.
 In the price segment of semi-luxury that Tudor is in, there really aren’t a lot of competitors that do it better.
 This makes Tudor watches an easy choice for a lot of people.

 This brings us to the next point.

 Tudor in-house movements